 2014.
 Sipping our wine club Loves at a time I wish I could hug and help those at these wineries I've gotten to know and care so much about.
 Brown has been on top of social media updates and their status during #NapaFire.
 If you haven't tried them yet you should (start with a Zin!)
-So far, they are closed, but all humans and their properties are safe. — a year ago
+So far, they are closed, but all humans and their properties are safe. — 2 years ago